igbussuniss/new.repository/README.md

 # First.repository
-This is my first repository on GitHub.
+This is my first repository on Git.